ashleybridges01/sudoku_term_app/README.md

 Input values to the grid are limited to 1-9 in order to disallow negative numbers or numbers > 9 in line with sudoku rules.

+3)	Help methods included when requested via inputting “h”.
+Help methods come in two different options.
+One will highlight correct numbers on the board in green, the other will assist by filling in one extra number on the board.

+4)	A “You win!” message is displayed upon successful board completion.